Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 The ICB currently accredits 26 alcohol and other drug counselor training programs.

-You can become a substance abuse counselor by completing a certificate or training program through an Illinois college, university, or other organization.
+You can become a substance abuse counselor by completing a certificate or training program offered by an Illinois college, university, or other accredited organization.
 For example, the Haymarket Center, the largest provider of treatment for substance use and mental health disorders in the Chicago region, offers an ICB-accredited training program that includes 225 hours of coursework and a 300-hour internship.
-A number of community colleges also offer a CADC program, either with or without an associate’s degree.
+Several community colleges also provide a CADC program, either with or without an associate’s degree.
 For example, Elgin Community College offers a path to the CADC credential through its Vocational Specialist Certificate in Substance Abuse Counseling or its AAS in Human Services, Substance Abuse Counseling Option.

-For example, Aurora University offers a CADC certificate program that can be earned alongside their BS or MS in Social Work, while Chicago State University offers an Alcohol and Other Drugs of Addiction Counselor Training Post-Baccalaureate Certificate for students who have earned a bachelor’s degree in psychology or a related field.
-And Northeastern Illinois University offers a 21-credit Addiction Counseling Certificate for students or graduates of clinical mental health, couple family, rehabilitation, or school counseling programs.
+For example, Aurora University offers a CADC certificate program that can be earned in conjunction with their BS or MS in Social Work.
+In contrast, Chicago State University offers an Alcohol and Other Drugs of Addiction Counselor Training Post-Baccalaureate Certificate for students who have earned a bachelor’s degree in psychology or a related field.
+Northeastern Illinois University offers a 21-credit Addiction Counseling Certificate for students or graduates of clinical mental health, couple and family, rehabilitation, or school counseling programs.

 Adler University